ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 ### What are some of the tasks we want CISO Global?
 * Server Tasks
 	* Patch maintenance
+	* Incident Remedation/Tirage
+		* This can be from a service failing to restart to a Phsyical server being down needing iDrac Access
 	* Metric monitoring
 		* Drive monitoring
 		* Service monitoring